Skip to content

 Sport director Neil Stephens praised the superb performance of Yates and the team.

-”Fantastic result,” said Stephens. ”We'd done a detailed reconnaissance of the stage beforehand and we knew that it was going to be difficult, but can never be sure what the other teams are going to do.
+”Fantastic result,” said Stephens. ”We’d done a detailed reconnaissance of the stage beforehand and we knew that it was going to be difficult, but you can never be sure what the other teams are going to do.
 So we decided to go on the front foot and liven things up.”

 ”It wasn’t really the plan for Simon (Yates) to attack but the decision was made by the guys on the road.
 As the situation progressed we wanted to try and nullify the threat of the other teams and it ended up being a fantastic effort and win from Simon.